t0tec/google-calendar-alarm/README.md

 Attribution:

-- Thanks [@lestard's](https://github.com/lestard) and his examples  [repo](https://github.com/lestard/juggr_model-view-star) for learning more about different forms of MVC
+- Thanks [@lestard's](https://github.com/lestard) and his examples in his [repo](https://github.com/lestard/juggr_model-view-star) for learning more about different forms of MVC